Drain Survey Cost

 Emergency Drain Survey

-If you require the survey to be carried out at short notice or need an urgent appointment in the event of an emergency, these can come at a price and you may be charged an additional call-out fee.
-As such, it's always a good idea to ask for the quote before agreeing to a visit, especially if it's something that can realistically wait until a routine appointment.
+If you need a survey carried out at short notice or as an emergency, you may be charged an additional call-out fee.
+It's always worth asking for a quote before agreeing to a visit, particularly if the issue can realistically wait for a routine appointment.

 What's Involved in a Drain Survey?